 Long Beach played a special role in women’s suffrage.
 While federal law did not allow women to vote until the historic constitutional amendment was ratified in 1920, women in California earned the right to vote in October 1911.
 Earlier that year, on May 17th, hundreds of female delegates gathered in our lovely city of Long Beach at the Hotel Virginia for the Tenth Annual Convention of the California Federation of Women’s Clubs, representing 25,000 members throughout the state.
 The meeting was inspirational, and clubs across California dedicated their efforts to the suffrage movement.
 These pioneering women successfully earned the right to vote for California women nine years prior to the constitutional amendment, making California the largest democracy in the world where women could vote.

-Long Beach Suffrage Circle of Women
+Long Beach Suffrage Circle of Women, Community Group

 On March 5, 2019, Long Beach City Council recognized The Long Beach Suffrage Centennial and the Suffrage Circle of Women.
 The Suffrage Circle has begun making plans for events, performances, and educational programs.
 Their mission is to lift the City of Long Beach in a year-long celebration acknowledging the work of all women’s struggles for the right to vote, including the central role that Long Beach played in the fight for women’s rights, which is celebrated annually on August 26th as National Women’s Equality Day.
 Visit the Long Beach Suffrage website, facebook page, Instagram, or contact Zoe Nicholson, for more information.

 The American Suffrage Centennial is a revolution of remembering and honoring those who have waited patiently to be recognized, celebrated, and placed firmly in this country’s history.
 Statues, homes, events, terrible, losses and gigantic successes will be lifted for all to see.
 Invisible No More.